 - Traditional hedges can fall short: no single asset - from inflation-linked bonds to property, gold and equities - consistently protects against or outperforms inflation

-- Growth with built-in inflation protection: aiming to protect and grow capital - the primary goal of investment - we identify assets that can either match or outperform the current drivers of inflation and invest dynamically amongst the two
+- Growth with built-in inflation protection: aiming to protect and grow capital, we use a disciplined process to identify assets that can either match or outperform the current drivers of inflation, and invest dynamically amongst the two

-- Outcome-focused: MAIF has a different 'sweet spot' than its peers: it performs best in inflationary environments regardless of economic conditions, unlike growth-dependent absolute and total-return strategies
+- A rare outcome: MAIF has a different 'sweet spot' than its peers: it performs best in inflationary environments regardless of economic conditions, unlike growth-dependent absolute and total-return strategies

 It is a dynamic multi-asset growth strategy with built-in inflation protection, consists of two types of assets, matching and enhancing:

 - Matching assets have a fundamental relationship with inflation and the ability to protect the real value of capital